 Fall is the perfect time to enjoy the emerald green waters of the Gulf of Mexico when space is ample.
 Explore the award-winning, pristine sands, watch for migrating birds, and learn about the flora and fauna while traveling along the hiking trails within the Gulf Islands National Seashore.
 Or, if you prefer by water, discover the seashore by kayak while paralleling the island on the Santa Rosa Sound, a paddlers’ paradise where kayakers and canoeists enjoy the gorgeous views when it’s not so warm.
 Free, public stargazing sessions on Pensacola Beach continue in September and October and offer the chance to see the stars, planets and even galaxies through a dozen of powerful telescopes set up by the Escambia Amateur Astronomers’ Association.

 Pensacola may be known as the “The Cradle of Naval Aviation” and lucky to be home to the Blue Angels, the U.S. Navy’s elite flight demonstration squadron — but the last weekend of September brings a different kind of Blues to Pensacola Beach, one that music lovers won’t want to miss.
-The Pensacola Beach Songwriters Festival runs September 29 through October 2 when many of the restaurants and bars on Pensacola Beach play host to more than 75 award-winning and up-and-coming musicians and songwriters who come to the beach for the weekend to perform their original songs and talk about the stories behind the music.
+The Pensacola Beach Songwriters Festival happens each fall when many of the restaurants and bars on Pensacola Beach play host to more than 75 award-winning and up-and-coming musicians and songwriters who come to the beach for the weekend to perform their original songs and talk about the stories behind the music.

 Soak up the astonishing surroundings during a year-long lineup of events.
 Our fearless approach to having fun starts with the Polar Bear Plunge on New Years Day, and the momentum rolls on from there.
 Mardi Gras events soon follow and include a pet-and-kid parade a few days before the massive bead-slinging floats rumble down Via de Luna.
 Holiday events cap off the festive year beach-style with a Lighted Boat Parade and Surfing Santa Parade.
 In between, visitors find plenty of events on Pensacola Beach to come out to eat, to dance and to join the festivities.